 Marketing Idea #2......To honor my mother.....Is the lead story in the Spring 2020 "The Legacy" newsletter by MD Anderson Cancer Center.

 It points up the continuing use of stories showing what is possible in selecting options for charitable support.
-It reinforces the importance of motivation in the gifting process.
-David Young the featured donor was a long term employee of the cancer center and stated he is not rich but found a way to make a legacy gift that fit his fiancial and personal situation.
+Most important is reinforces the importance of motivation in the gifting process.
+David Young the featured donor was a long term employee of the cancent center and stated he is not rich but found a way to make a legacy gift that fit his fiancial and personal situation.

 Read the newsletter from HERE